gwendalpiemonte/SheepMaBoat/PROTOCOL.md

 ## 4 - Example

 ### Sequence diagram
-If one of the two players disconnects for any reason, the game ends, and both players will be disconnected from the server.
+Reminder : If one of the two players disconnects for any reason, the game ends, and both players will be disconnected from the server.

 ![SheepMyBoatProtocl](/SheepMyBoatProtocol.drawio.png)